syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

 # Adding connectors in PowerPoint slides

-Essential Presentation library supports adding, editing, and removing the connectors in a PowerPoint file.
+Essential&reg; Presentation library supports adding, editing, and removing the connectors in a PowerPoint file.
 The following code example demonstrates how to add a connector between two shapes.

 The following code example demonstrates how to add a connector in PowerPoint slide.